5 Ways to Transfer Embroidery Patterns onto Fabric

-- Simply print your pattern onto paper, & tape it to the back of your fabric.
-Use the light from the window to see through your fabric so you can center your print.
+- Simply print your pattern onto paper, trim, & tape it to the front of your hooped fabric (design should face your fabric).

 Alternatively, you can also tape your print to the window then tape your fabric over it which makes it easier to center, but if your fabric accidentally gets pulled off the window then lining it back up to your print can be a bit tricky.